-The output is modelled in a tree structure.
+The output is modelled in a tree structure with tree nodes at different levels.
 The inclusion of tree nodes is controlled by rules and values of nodes are controlled by formulas.

 Any content of a quote or configuration can be used as output with COMBINUM Code.
 But it doesn't stop there.
 Any relevant content that can be driven from a configuration can also be added to the output.
 This includes calculated data, bill of materials, prices and child configurations.

 Another smart feature is the possibility to create loops.
 By adding a loop you can have dynamic contents like the items of a bill of materials or the individual prices in a price list.